 Admission to the program requires the recommendation of a History faculty member and is at the discretion of the History Department.

 For more information or to apply to the History Honors Scholar Program, contact the program director Associate Professor Travis Glasson.

 Graduating students in the Honors Program participate in an Honors Symposium in the late spring of their graduating year.
 At the symposium, students will present a 10-minute-long synopsis of their honors thesis to the community of History majors and faculty.
 The presentations describe their thesis journey: how they formulated their thesis problem, what kinds of sources they used to investigate their problem and their reflections on their arguments and findings.

 Honors students can apply for financial support to cover research-related activities (such as visits to archives, travel to present scholarly papers etc.) up to $2,000 through the Undergraduate Research Incentive Fund.
 There are also funds available in the Diamond Research Scholars program.</a> Honors students are also encouraged to submit their completed theses to the Library Prize for Undergraduate Research.

 The History Department will host an HONORS box lunch at the opening of each semester to encourage the growth of a vibrant community of undergraduate scholars.

 Phi Alpha Theta

-Phi Alpha Theta is a national History Honors Society that is open to both history majors and non-majors who have completed more than 12 credits in history and achieved a history GPA of 3.25 and a cumulative GPA of 3.1.
-To join Phi Alpha Theta you do not need to participate in the History Honors Scholars Program or the University Honors Program.
-For more information, contact the Phi Alpha Theta adviser Associate Professor , Monica Ricketts.
+Phi Alpha Theta is a national history honors society that is open to both History majors and non-majors who have completed more than 12 credits in History and achieved a History GPA of 3.25 and a cumulative GPA of 3.1.
+To join Phi Alpha Theta, you don’t need to participate in the History Honors Scholars Program or the University Honors Program.
+For more information, contact the Phi Alpha Theta advisor, Associate Professor Monica Ricketts.